Hervé Della Maggiore

 Hervé Della Maggiore (born 17 August 1972) is a French football coach and a former midfielder.
 He is the manager of club Orléans.

 Managerial career

 Della Maggiore was a youth product of Olympique Lyonnais, and had an unassuming career as a semi-amateur footballer.
-Della Maggiore begun his managerial career with Bourg-en-Bresse in 2008, when the team played in the Championnat National 3, the fifth division in French football.
+Della Maggiore began his managerial career with Bourg-en-Bresse in 2008, when the team played in the Championnat National 3, the fifth division in French football.
 During his tenure, he helped Bourg-en-Bresse reach the Ligue 2, becoming the first team in the Ain département in France to do so.

 He left Bourg-en-Bresse after the club were relegated to the Championnat National in 2018.

-In October 2018 he joined Gazélec Ajaccio as new manager.
+In October 2018, he joined Gazélec Ajaccio as the new manager.
 He left at the end of the 2018–19 season after the club lost the Ligue 2 relegation play-off and were relegated to Championnat National.